Sikes Senter: History

+In 1981 a Chick-fil-A opened inside Sikes Senter.On January 14, 1987 a 32-year-old city woman was stabbed in the Sikes Senter parking lot.
+The man who stabbed the woman was also suspected of robbing a McDonald's and a Grocery Store.The Perkins store closed in 1988 and became a second Dillard's, while Sears joined as an anchor in 1991.
+Additions in the 2000s included Books-A-Million and Old Navy.

 Bealls closed in 2011, as did New York & Company.
 Also, the Old Navy in the mall reduced its floor space by 25 percent.
 Despite the loss of these stores, the mall maintained occupancy higher than the national average.
 The former Bealls became The Shoe Department Encore in 2012.
 Sears closed on December 20, 2015 and became At Home on April 21, 2016.

-On May 12, 2022, it was announced that Dillard's would be closing both locations in summer 2022 which will leave At Home and JCPenney as the only anchors left.
+On May 12, 2022, it was announced that Dillard's would be closing both locations in summer 2022.